- Is your drafting chair hurting your back?

 Why a comfortable chair is so important?

-A comfortable chair matters because those that use it are going to be seated for the majority of the time that they’re working.
-Even though you are seated, the body can still tire and fatigue in maintaining certain positions.
+A comfortable chair matters because those who use it are going to be seated for the majority of the time that they’re working.

-A comfortable chair helps lessen the amount of fatigue you experience while seated while also providing additional support to let you rest – it takes away the tension from your arms, back, and neck to allow for better and longer productivity.
+A comfortable chair helps lessen the amount of fatigue you experience while seated and providing additional support to let you rest.

 Other hacks you can use to make work comfortable